 1/2 cup vegetarian baked beans: 40.0 mg

 Add Juice Plus to Your Healthy Eating Plan.
 Juice Plus is the concentrated (dehydrated) juice powder from 25 fruits, berries and vegetables.
-The fruits and veggies are pesticide-free and vine-ripened, allowing them to grow to maximum nutrient density.
+The fruits and veggies are pesticide-free and vine-ripened, allowing them to grow to maximize nutrient density.
 Then they are pressed, and the juice is extracted.
 (If you are unfamiliar with juicing, it’s an excellent way to get more nutrients into your body).
 Finally, using low temperatures to preserve the enzymes, the water and sugars are removed, leaving only the concentrated juice powder behind.
-The remaining juice powder contains all the phytonutrients, such as the antioxidants, vitamins and minerals.
+The remaining juice powder contains all the phytonutrients, such as antioxidants, vitamins and minerals.
 We know this for sure because Juice Plus is backed by research.
 There are currently 22 published studies in respected, peer-reviewed medical journals about what Juice Plus does in the body.
 These studies are done at the highest level of research—placebo-controlled and double-blind.
 You can read the research here.
 Most importantly for those of you struggling to keep your baby inside—the study that was done with pregnant moms.
 The study involved 356 mothers.
 Half took prenatal vitamins, the other half prenatal vitamins and Juice Plus.
 In the Juice Plus group, there were NO premature babies.
 You read that right.
 None of the Juice Plus babies was born before 37 weeks.
-In the control group – 20% of the babies were born premature.
+In the control group – 20% of the babies were born prematurely.
 In addition, none of the Juice Plus babies needed the NICU or had respiratory distress.
 None of the Juice Plus moms developed pre-eclampsia, as compared to 21% of the vitamin-taking moms.
 That to me is amazing.
 On the other hand, it makes perfect sense—everyone agrees that eating more fruits, berries and vegetables makes us healthier.
 Healthier moms mean healthier babies.
 And best of all, adding 25 veggies, fruits, and berries to your diet every single day is affordable.
 Juice Plus costs $3 a day.
 You couldn’t eat that much fresh fruit for that price.
 You can download your own copy of the pregnancy study here.
 If you want to start Juice Plus, I can get it to your doorstep in three days!
 Get started here!
-Just make sure to go to the upper right hand side, click on the globe icon and select your country for shipping.
+Just make sure to go to the upper right-hand side, click on the globe icon and select your country for shipping.

 Water – It seems so simple—and it is—but drinking enough water and making sure you are well hydrated at all times can definitely make a big difference.
 The recommendation is that you take your body weight and divide it by half.
 Then drink that amount in ounces each day.
 So if you weigh 180 pounds, half of that would be 90.
 You should be drinking 90 ounces of water—or 11 8-ounce glasses—a day.
-A really good tip is to actually pour all the glasses of water in the morning and leave then on your counter or bedside table (if you are on bedrest).
+A really good tip is to actually pour all the glasses of water in the morning and leave them on your counter or bedside table (if you are on bed rest).
 The visual reminder is a great way to actually drink that much water each day.

 Lavender Essential Oil – Essential oils can be a powerful tool for supporting a healthy pregnancy if used correctly.
 Lavender is the oil of all things calming.
 It’s safe to use throughout pregnancy and has a calming effect on your emotions and your muscles.
 In order to use it safely during pregnancy, you’ll need a very high dilution rate.
 Add one drop of pure lavender essential oil to a tablespoon of carrier oil and then rub it over your abdomen anytime your uterus starts contracting.
 This may encourage the uterine muscles to calm down and relax.
 When used on the isolated rat uterus, it in fact reduced contractions (Lis-Balchin and Hart, 1999).
 Lavender oil has no apparent adverse effects during pregnancy and childbirth.
-It was one of ten essential oils offered to 8,058 women in an eight-year study at the John Radcliffe Hospital in Oxford, UK. during which time to was shown to reduce the need for pain medication during labour.
+It was one of ten essential oils offered to 8,058 women in an eight-year study at the John Radcliffe Hospital in Oxford, UK. during which time it was shown to reduce the need for pain medication during labour.

 A Glass of Wine – I know this seems crazy since you have hopefully been abstaining from alcohol during your pregnancy.
-However, these days many doctors and midwives advocate the limited use of alcohol to forestall labor.
+However, these days many doctors and midwives advocate the limited use of alcohol to forestall labour.
 Studies have shown that a glass of wine can relax the muscles enough to lower uterine activity.
 This small amount of alcohol late in the pregnancy will not harm your baby.
 Stay off your feet and relax as much as possible afterward.
 And as always, it’s always best to check with your care provider first.

 Homeopathic Remedies – There are several homeopathic remedies that are said to help in this situation.
 Most traditionally trained doctors won’t know what to make of these remedies and will often dismiss them offhand.
 That, however, doesn’t mean they aren’t effective.
 In fact, I have known many women who took homeopathic remedies in conjunction with the above techniques and held off labour until term.
 They are safe for pregnancy, but it is a good idea to take them in the dosages recommended by someone trained in homeopathic medicine.
 Ask around in your area for a good naturopathic or homeopathic doctor.
 If you live in my area (Regina, Saskatchewan), contact me directly; I will point you in the right direction.